yuenshui/loopback4/packages/authentication/authentication-system.md

 ## Multiple Authentication strategies

-An authentication system in a LoopBack 4 application could potentially support multiple popular strategies, including basic auth, oauth2, saml, openid-connect, etc...And also allow programmers to either token based or session based approach to track the logged in user.
+An authentication system in a LoopBack 4 application could potentially support multiple popular strategies, including basic auth, oauth2, saml, openid-connect, etc...And also allow programmers to use either a token based or a session based approach to track the logged-in user.

+[comment]: # (Can people do a combination of token based and session based auth?)

 The diagram below illustrates the high level abstraction of such an extensible authentication system.